Fimo

 Fimo is a brand of polymer clay made by German company Staedtler (STAEDTLER Mars GmbH & Co.
 KG).
 Fimo is sold worldwide.
 Its main U.S. competitor is the American brand Sculpey.
 The material comes in many different colors; there are many finishes to choose from, and even a softener to use with it because it can be hard to work.
 It is used for making many objects, including jewelry, accessories, and small ornaments.
-Once shaped, Fimo is baked in a standard or toaster oven for about 30 minutes at 130 °C (265 °F) to harden it.
+Once shaped, Fimo is baked in a standard or toaster oven for about 30 minutes at 110 °C (230 °F) to harden it.
 Once baked, it can be cut, drilled, painted, sanded, and sliced thinly.
 According to information from Staedtler, Fimo contains polyvinyl chloride (PVC), but has not contained any phthalates since 2006.

 History

-FIMO was first a plastic modeling compound brought to the attention of German dollmaker Käthe Kruse in the late 1930s as a possible replacement for plastic compounds that were scarce from war privation.
+FIMO was first a plastic modeling compound brought to the attention of German dollmaker Käthe Kruse in 1939 as a possible replacement for plastic compounds.
 It was not suitable for her doll factory use, and she turned it over to her daughter Sophie Rehbinder-Kruse, who was known in the family as "Fifi" (hence FIMO, from Fifi's Modeling Compound).
 The brand was later sold to Eberhard Faber and is marketed under the name "FIMO".